SSWConsulting/SSW.Rules.Content/rules/do-you-use-comments-not-exclusion-files-when-you-ignore-a-code-analysis-rule/rule.md

     }
 }
 ```
+::: good

-Figure: Good Example - The Solution and Projects are named consistently
+Figure: Good example - The Solution and Projects are named consistently
 :::